changeworld/azure-docs.ja-jp/articles/load-balancer/load-balancer-get-started-ilb-arm-pportal.md

 <properties
-   pageTitle="Resource Manager での Azure ポータルを使用した内部ロード バランサーの作成の概要 | Microsoft Azure" description="Azure ポータルを使用して Resource Manager で内部ロード バランサーを作成する方法について説明します" services="load-balancer" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Get started creating an Internal load balancer in Resource Manager using the Azure portal | Microsoft Azure" description="Learn how to create an Internal load balancer in Resource Manager using the Azure portal" services="load-balancer" documentationCenter="na" authors="sdwheeler"